gpajot/asyncio-concurrent-tasks/README.md

 - `context_manager` can be optional context managers that will be entered when the loop has started and exited before the loop is stopped.

+> [!NOTE]
-> 💡 All tasks will be completed when the pool is stopped.
+> All tasks will be completed when the pool is stopped.

+> [!TIP]
-> 💡 Blocking and async version are the same, prefer the async version if client code is async.
+> Blocking and async version are the same, prefer the async version if client code is async.

 ### Loop initialization

+> [!WARNING]
-> ⚠️ Asyncio primitives need to be instantiated with the proper event loop.
+> Asyncio primitives need to be instantiated with the proper event loop.

 To achieve that, use a context manager wrapping instantiation of objects:
 ```python